huiqinli/DAT505-GitHub/session9/README.md

 ```

 This code creates a scene, a camera, a world full of whales, and they can make a sound when clicked by a mouse.
-It adds the geometries to the scene.
+It adds the whales to the scene.
 It then creates a WebGL renderer for the scene and camera, and it adds that viewport to the document.body element.
 Finally, it renders the OBJ within the scene for the camera.

 ```javascript